pmoaddel/receipt-generator/README.md

 # ReceiptGenerator

-This application allow a user to print a receipt calculated from a basket of goods using a simple point and click interface.
+This application allows a user to print a receipt calculated from a basket of goods using a simple point and click interface.

 Tax is calculated by the following: